Citizens, this bright, spicy, herb-laden dish is a specialty of the minority Dai people of Yunnan province in the south of China.

 Yunnan is situated in a mountainous area, with high elevations in the northwest and low elevations in the southeast.
 Most of the population lives in the eastern part of the province.

-Many of the minority peoples of Yunnan traditionally boil a chicken to show respect to their dead.
+Many of the minority peoples of Yunnan traditionally boil a chicken to show respect to their dead, including the Dai.
 Once the ceremony is finished, they shred the meat and mix it with ginger, garlic, and cilantro to make this dish, also known as Ghost Chicken (鬼鸡, “gui ji”).

 The lime and herbs in this recipe, unusual for Chinese cooking, suggests the strong influence of Southeast Asia, which the province borders.